 Some of the most visited and well known include the Cable Car Museum, the Fire Department Museum, and the Chinese Historical Society.
 Read on to learn more about these and others that welcome you to visit for free.

-This attraction offers you the chance to learn all about the history of the cable cars in San Francisco including all of the lines that used to run throughout the city.
+This is one of the top free museums in San Francisco that offers you the chance to learn all about the history of the cable cars in San Francisco including all of the lines that used to run throughout the city.
 You can also take a peak inside the wheel house where you can watch the wheels and cables actually pulling the cars along the cables on the streets.

 Learn More: Find out more about what it's like to visit